-- An additional 1,474 PCR positive results, 49 hospitalizations and 21 deaths from COVID-19 were reported during the seven-day period ending June 6. - The number of lab-confirmed cases reported this week were similar to last week.
-There was an increase in the number of hospitalizations and a decrease in the number of lab-confirmed cases linked to long-term care and residential care facility outbreaks compared to last week. - Of the 21 deaths reported this week, 90% were in people aged 70 years and older and 28% were in people who resided in long-term care facilities. - Age continues to be associated with severe outcomes: - The risk of hospitalization is nearly 11 times higher for those aged 70 years and older compared to those 18 to 49 years old. - The risk of death is approximately 125 times higher for those aged 70 years and older compared to those younger than 50. - Staying up to date with vaccinations that is, getting all the doses available for your age group and health status, including boosters -- offers significant protection against severe outcomes. - Those who received three or more doses of COVID-19 vaccine had an 87.3% lower risk of hospitalization and a 92.5% lower risk of death than those who were unvaccinated or had only one dose. - When adjusted for age, those unvaccinated or with only one dose have 7.5 times the rate of death compared to those with two doses and 13 times the rate of death compared to those with three or more doses. - The proportion of people with confirmed COVID-19 infections who experience severe outcomes (hospitalization and death) continues to be relatively low during the Omicron waves compared to earlier waves.
+- An additional 1,950 PCR positive results, 28 hospitalizations and 10 deaths from COVID-19 were reported during the seven-day period ending June 13. - The number of lab-confirmed cases reported this week were slightly higher than last week.
+Cases linked to long-term care/residential facilities, hospitalizations, and deaths have all declined in recent weeks. - During the Omicron wave, there have been 215 people with documented a COVID-19 re-infection.
+Re-infection is defined as a PCR positive result ≥90 days after a previous positive PCR results. - People that have had multiple PCR positive results have historically been excluded from Nova Scotia's reporting of case counts.
+This is to avoid the double counting of a case in the surveillance data. - As the pandemic enters its 3rd year, many Nova Scotians have documented a COVID-19 infection, the province has updated this counting process to take into account re-infections, i.e. multiple PCR positive results. - Re-infected PCR positive results are reported for the first time this week and have occurred throughout the wave.
+They will be reported going forward. - Of the 10 deaths reported this week, 80% were in people aged 70 years and older and 50% were in people who resided in long-term care facilities. - Age continues to be associated with severe outcomes: - The risk of hospitalization is 11 times higher for those aged 70 years and older compared to those 18 to 49 years old. - The risk of death is approximately 112 times higher for those aged 70 years and older compared to those younger than 50. - Staying up to date with vaccinations that is, getting all the doses available for your age group and health status, including boosters offers significant protection against severe outcomes. - Those who received three or more doses of COVID-19 vaccine had an 88.1% lower risk of hospitalization and a 92.6% lower risk of death than those who were unvaccinated or had only one dose. - When adjusted for age, those unvaccinated or with only one dose have 8 times the rate of death compared to those with two doses and 13.6 times the rate of death compared to those with three or more doses. - The proportion of people with confirmed COVID-19 infections who experience severe outcomes (hospitalization and death) continues to be relatively low during the Omicron waves compared to earlier waves.
 Since March 1, 2022 (Wave 6 to date), 1.4% of cases were hospitalized and 0.3% of cases have died. - The total number of COVID-19 cases in residents of long-term care facilities is higher in the Omicron waves than in previous waves, with three times as many cases in Wave 6 than were reported in Wave 5.
 The overall fatality rate remains relatively low in the Omicron waves particularly compared to Wave 1.